rezwyi/flight-for-rails/README.md

 FlightForRails is a plugin for Rails assets pipeline, which integrates your applicaiton with Twitter Flight javascript framework.
 Flight is a lightweight, component-based javascript framework that maps behavior to DOM nodes.
 Twitter uses it for their web applications.
 Why do not you try it? :)

-For more information see [official Flight page](http://twitter.github.com/flight).
+For more information see [official Flight page](http://twitter.github.com/flight) and [changelog](https://github.com/flightjs/flight/blob/master/CHANGELOG.md).

 ## Browser Support